puppetlabs/puppetlabs-apt/README.md

 * `settings`: Creates new `apt::setting` resources.
 Valid options: a hash to be passed to the [`create_resources` function](https://docs.puppetlabs.com/references/latest/function.html#createresources).
 Default: {}.

+* 'settings_hiera_merge': Configure apt to merge apt::settings from all hiera levels.
+Default: false.

 * `sources`: Creates new `apt::source` resources.
 Valid options: a hash to be passed to the [`create_resources` function](https://docs.puppetlabs.com/references/latest/function.html#createresources).
 Default: {}.

+* 'sources_hiera_merge': Configure apt to merge apt::sources from all hiera levels.
+Default: false.

 * `pins`: Creates new `apt::pin` resources.
 Valid options: a hash to be passed to the [`create_resources` function](https://docs.puppetlabs.com/references/latest/function.html#createresources).
 Default: {}.

+* 'pins_hiera_merge': Configure apt to merge apt::pins from all hiera levels.
+Default: false.

 * `update`: Configures various update settings.
 Valid options: a hash made up from the following keys: